 For many people with IBS, avoiding their FODMAP trigger foods is enough to significantly reduce diarrhea and the urgency and panic that can go with it.
 If you're eliminating FODMAPs and still having frequent loose bowel movements, take a closer look at your meals:

-- If you're unsure about what you should be eating, get help from an expert or a program like Flat Belly Kitchen
+If you're unsure about what you should be eating, get resources and support in Calm Belly Club, our private online community

 #2 Look at your fiber Intake

 It's not typical to go overboard on fiber when you're eating a low-FODMAP diet.
 But if you're very prone to diarrhea, it may help to reduce your intake of fiber-filled fresh produce and grains.